validatedpatterns/must-gather/README.md

 Note that this command will only get data related to the operator's part of the OpenShift cluster.

 You will get a dump of:
-- the namespace to which NodeHealthCheck and Poison Pill Operators are deployed, including logs
+- the namespace to which NodeHealthCheck and Self Node Remediation Operators are deployed, including logs
-- NHC and PP related CRs
+- NHC and SNR related CRs
 - Nodes

 In order to get data about other parts of the cluster (not specific to medik8s) you should